The Dancing Water, the Singing Apple, and the Speaking Bird: Khanty people

 In a tale collected by Serafim Keropowitsch Patkanov (de) from the Ostyak (Khanty people) with the title The Story of a Wise Maiden, three princes seek wives for themselves.
 When walking through a city in the dark of night, they see a light in the distance coming from a house.
 They get a ladder and peer into the illuminated room.
 Three sister are talking: the eldest wants to marry the elder prince and bear him two daughters, the middle one the middle prince and bear him a daughter and a son; and the youngest wants to marry the youngest prince, and she shall bear him a daughter and two sons, each of them with shining heavenly stars on the crown on their heads, the sun on the forehead, a moon on the back on the neck, and the youngest son shall have the joints of his right hand and right foot in a golden color.
 She marries the younger prince and bears the three children.
 Each time, her sisters take the baby to be eaten by "an upper and a lower shade", but, failing that, replace them for puppies.
 Their mother is nailed to the church door, while the children are reared in a moos.
 The sisters learn of this and throw the babies in the water to die, but they are saved by a poor fishing couple.
 Years later, the siblings, now adults, talk to coming traders, and the girl gives them a dog (the younger brother).
 When the traders depart and reach another town, the brother-as-dog overhears their conversation about wondrous things: a birch tree with small bells and tambourines that when shaken produces silver, a reindeer stag whose antlers hold tinkling silver bells, and a girl with heavenly stars on the crown of her head, a sun on the forehead and the moon on the back of her neck that lives in an iron house at the end of the world.
 The two brothers get the first two objects and decide to make the woman the bride of one or the other.
 The brothers fail to get the maiden from the iron house, but their sister visits her and convinces her to resurrect her brothers.
 The four return to their adoptive parents' house.
-Some time later, the girl from the iron house tells them about their birth mother, and goes with the sibling to a dinner with the king.
+Some time later, the girl from the iron house tells them about their birth mother, and goes with the siblings to a dinner with the king.
 The mother is taken off the church door, clothed and bathed and presented to the dinner.
 The girl from the iron house tells her to squeeze her breasts, so that her breastmilk flows into the mouths of the siblings, proving their relationship.